Interferometric discrepancy between the non-relativistic solution to the Klein-Gordon and Schr\"odinger wave equations due to their dissimilar phase velocities: Results

 During most of its trajectory the BS is either at rest or moving at constant velocity.
 A small duration, however, involves acceleration, the effects of which are approximated as a sequence of momentarily co-moving inertial frame interactions between the wave and the BS.
 The calculation utilizing these transformations between the lab and BS frame is outlined next.

-Consider first this interference in the lab frame for the Schr\"odinger equation while the BS moves at constant speed $V$ and the speed of the wave crests is $v_{g}/2 \ll V$ (both the BS and wave crests move in the positive direction).
-The BS interacts with two waves in fig. \ref{fig1} (b): (I) when both the BS and incident wave crests move in the same direction (these are the wave crests that the BS is moving through after having reflected them at an earlier time) and (II) when the moving BS and the wave crests that are incident from the source (that have not yet reflected from the BS) move in opposite directions (this is not shown in fig. \ref{fig1}).
+Consider first the interference at the output port of the Sagnac interferometer in the lab frame for the Schr\"odinger equation while the BS moves at constant speed $V$.
+The BS interacts with two waves in fig. \ref{fig1}: (I) when both the BS and incident wave crests move in the same CW direction and (II) when the moving BS and the CCW wave crests move in opposite directions.